 My path to college was fairly typical—until it wasn’t.
-I applied to 10 colleges my senior year of high school with every intention of going to a four-year college.
-Yet as May 1st approached, I found myself with an unexpected opportunity that led me to decide not to attend any of them.
-I signed a contract to dance professionally with the newly-formed Cleveland Ballet for the 2015/2016 season.
+I applied to 10 colleges my senior year of high school with every intention of going to a four-year college after high school.
+Yet as May 1st approached, I found myself with an unexpected alternative to going to college.
+In the end, I decided not to attend any of them.
+Instead, I signed a contract to dance professionally with the newly-formed Cleveland Ballet for the 2015/2016 season.
 I have trained in ballet since I was three years old and so this was a dream come true.
 I was ecstatic about my decision and about the future, yet that summer and into the fall was pretty weird.

 A Different Path to College